Experience Southwestern FAQ

 When does Experience Southwestern begin?

-Check-in and breakfast will begin at 9:00am in Seelig Banquet Hall in the Naylor Student Center.
+Check-in and registration will begin at 9:45am in McGorman Chapel.
 Look for an Enrollment Specialist to show you where to check in.

 Will food be provided?

-We will provide breakfast, lunch, and dinner at no charge.
+We will provide lunch, and dinner at no charge.
 We hope you come hungry, because you will eat well while you're here!

 What do I need to wear?